Moduli space of logarithmic states in critical massive gravities: Moduli space of logarithmic states

 In the spirit of the Hilbert scheme of points on surfaces briefly discussed above, we consider the case when $X= \mathbb{C}^2$.
 More precisely, we consider the family

 where $(x,y)$ are the coordinates of $\mathbb{C}^2$ and $S_n$ permutes the $n$-tuple of variables $(x_i,y_i)$.
 The computation of the Hilbert series of the invariant ring $S^n (\mathbb{C}^2)$ then amounts to extending Molien's Theorem to the bi-graded case.
 Such extension has already been studied \cite{forger1998invariant,traves2006differential}.
-We now show that in our case, $Z_{log} (\nu;q,\bar{q})$ is a $\nu$-inserted bi-graded Molien series of the symmetric group and can be expressed as
+We now show that in our case, $Z_{log} (\nu;q,\bar{q})$ is the generating function of a $\nu$-inserted bi-graded Molien series of the symmetric group and can be expressed as